Updated June 9, 2023

 All About The Lean Six Sigma Green Belt Certification

-six sigma green belt certification, used to signify a stage of achievement for practitioners of the process improvement methodology called Six Sigma.
-Make no mistake, though: the achievements of receiving the Six Sigma Green Belt are no less than breaking a plank!
+six sigma green belt certification is used to signify a stage of achievement for practitioners of the process improvement methodology called Six Sigma.
+Make no mistake, though: the accomplishments of receiving the Six Sigma Green Belt are no less than breaking a plank!
+Lean six sigma green belt certification has to virtually cut into the company’s processes to achieve breakthrough results.
+Instead of the belt, they are awarded a certificate for their effort and achievement.

 What Exactly is lean six sigma green belt certification?